 - Local Firewall Rules.
 TCP Port 1433 must be allowed.
-If you are inside the Azure cloud boundary, you might have to create rules for additional ports.
-For more information, see the Ports beyond 1433 for ADO.NET 4.5 and SQL Database V12 link that follows this list. - Network Address Translation (NAT).
+If you are inside the Azure cloud boundary, you might have to create rules for additional ports. - Network Address Translation (NAT).
 Your local device might use a different IP address to the one you use to connect to Azure SQL Database.
-You can go to the portal and configure the Azure Database Firewall to use the Current Client IP Address.
-For further information, see the Azure Database Firewall Troubleshooting link that follows this list. - Dynamic IP Addresses.
+You can go to the portal and configure the Azure Database Firewall to use the Current Client IP Address. - Dynamic IP Addresses.
 In some cases, you might have to ask your Internet Service Provider (ISP) for the range they use for your device.
 You can also obtain a static address.

-For more detailed information about troubleshooting your Azure Database Firewall, see (scroll down to the relevant section):

-Troubleshooting the database firewall.
+For more detailed information about troubleshooting your Azure Database Firewall, see the Troubleshooting the database firewall section of Azure SQL Database server-level and database-level firewall rules in the Microsoft Azure documentation: